 Yes, your data is secure, and is always stored by you.
-When a query (eg. "get all users") is run, the Retool backend proxies the request to the database.
-We do this because the end-user's browser cannot connect directly to your database.
-None of the data returned by your database is stored.
-This is how all hosted analytics services work.
+When a query (eg. "get all users") is run, the Retool backend proxies the request to the database, applying the credentials server-side.
+None of the data returned by your database is stored on our end.
+We do this because having the end-user's browser connect directly to your database would expose credentials and require you to whitelist every user individually, rather than just the Retool server.

 We also have an on-premise version of Retool that you can deploy yourself, in your own VPC, on your own VPS.
 That way, you are fully in control of the Retool instance, and your data never leaves your VPC.